omerkrkcc/CSV2JSON/README.txt

 # CSV2JSON

-CSV2JSON, C dilinde yazılmış olan bir programdır ve CSV formatında yazılmış herhangi dosyayı kolaylıkla JSON formatına dönüştürmenize olanak tanır.
+CSV2JSON is a program written in C language and can be used to create any file written in CSV format. allows you to easily convert to JSON format.

-## Kullanım
+## Usage
-1- Dosyayı rardan çıkartınız.
+1- Extract the file from the rar.
-2- Programın çalışması için "tdm gcc" indirmiş olmanız gerekmektedir.
+2- You must have downloaded "tdm gcc" for the program to run.
-3- Komut İstemi'ni çalıştırdıktan sonra cd komutuyla klasörün içindeki CSV2JSON.exe'nin olduğu dizine geliniz.
+3- After running Command Prompt, cd command to the directory with CSV2JSON.exe inside the folder.
-4- Yukarıdaki talimatları uyguladıktan sonra gcc -o CSV2JSON CSV2JSON.c komutunu çalıştırınız.
+4- After following the instructions above, run gcc -o CSV2JSON CSV2JSON.c.
-5- Ardından CSV2JSON [input.csv] [output.json] [header=ON | OFF]
+5- Then CSV2JSON [input.csv] [output.json] [header=ON | OFF]
-6- Böylelikle json ilgili dizinde oluşmuş oldu.
+6- This way json is created in the relevant directory.
-7- input.csv ve output.json dosyalarının isimleri sadece İngilizce karakterler içermelidir.
+7- The names of input.csv and output.json files must contain only English characters.
-8- Dosya içeriğinde Türkçe karakterlerin olması bir sorun teşkil etmemektedir.
+8- It is not a problem to have Turkish characters in the file content.

-Örnek çalıştırma,
+Example run,
 C:\Users\UserName> cd Desktop\CSV2JSON
 C:\Users\UserName\Desktop\CSV2JSON> gcc -o CSV2JSON CSV2JSON.c
 C:\Users\UserName\Desktop\CSV2JSON> CSV2JSON deneme.csv output.json header=ON

-## Katkı
+## Contribution
-Bütün katkılar hoş karşılanmaktadır.
-Büyük değişiklikler için lütfen neyi değiştirmek istediğinizi belirtiniz.
+All contributions are welcome.
+For major changes, please specify what you want to change.

 ## Lisans
-MIT License Copyright (c) [2022] [ÖMER KARAKEÇE] Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,
+MIT License Copyright (c) [2022] [OMER KARAKECE] Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,